abdullahtahir-cs/hybrid-chaining-model/README.md

 # Hybrid Chaining model using AVL and BST trees
-This model uses data structure and algortihm design concepts to reduce the time complexity of searching from O(n^2) to O(log n), which enhacnes the searching speed of algorithm.
+This model uses data structure and algorithm design concepts to reduce the time complexity of searching from O(n^2) to O(log n), which enhances the searching speed of algorithm.
 # How to Run
 1. Install Visual Studio IDE
 2. Clone Repository